… that what I think is not that important.

 If you think about it, imagination is an essential aspect of perception.
 It fills in the gaps beyond what we see, hear and feel.

-Imagination is a powerful partner in perception and what we accept is reality.
+Imagination is a powerful partner in perception and what we accept as reality.

-Hypnosis harnesses voluntary imagination so is different from daydreaming or dreaming whilst asleep, which is involuntary.
+Hypnosis harnesses and directs imagination, so is different from daydreaming or dreaming whilst asleep, where imagination wanders at will with no specific direction.

 So at some level, the brain does not differentiate between reality and imagination.

-Hypnosis makes the most of this in order to re-adjust and change some of our out-of-date programmings.
+Hypnosis makes the most of this to re-adjust and change some of our out-of-date programmings.

 To me hypnosis is the voluntary refocus of imagination to directly accesses our sub-conscious where our deep-seated unconscious beliefs reside.